 The mechanism by which smoking causes lung carcinoma is not clear.
 A large number of potent carcinogens are present in cigarette smoke, including polycyclic hydrocarbons, aromatic amines, and heavy metals such as nickel.
 Any or all of these may be involved in human carcinogenesis (Chapter 18: Neoplasia: II.
 Mechanisms & Causes of Neoplasia).

 Cigarette smoking produces changes in the respiratory epithelium of humans.
 There is loss of cilia and progression from squamous metaplasia through all degrees of dysplasia to carcinoma in situ.
 Squamous metaplasia alone is not premalignant, but dysplasia is.
 Dysplasia is very uncommon in nonsmokers.
 In patients with lung carcinoma, the respiratory epithelium away from the neoplasm frequently shows dysplasia and carcinoma in situ.

 Cigarette smoking is most strongly associated with squamous carcinoma and small cell undifferentiated carcinoma and to a lesser degree with adenocarcinoma.

 The best-known occupational lung carcinogen is asbestos, exposure to which increases the risk of lung carcinoma as documented among World War II shipyard workers (Chapter 35: The Lung: II.
 Toxic, Immunologic, & Vascular Diseases).
 The risk of lung cancer following asbestos exposure is compounded by cigarette smoking.

 Mining of many different heavy metals (eg, uranium, nickel, chromate, gold) is also associated with an increased risk of lung cancer.

-Historically, the miners of Jstocáchymov in the Czech Republic and Schneeberg in Germany were described as developing “mountain sickness” for 4 centuries before it was realized that the sickness was lung carcinoma from ...
+Historically, the miners of Jstocáchymov in the Czech Republic and Schneeberg in Germany were described as developing “mountain sickness” for 4 centuries before it was realized that the ...